flamegraph-rs/flamegraph/README.md

 Windows is getting [dtrace support](https://techcommunity.microsoft.com/t5/Windows-Kernel-Internals/DTrace-on-Windows/ba-p/362902), so if you try this out please let us know how it goes :D

+**Note**: On Linux, perf will not create accurate stack traces if the program was linked with lld.
+Link with the default binutils linker instead.

 ## Installation

 Requirements on Linux (Ubuntu/Debian):